rdiaz82/100DaysOfCode/README.md

 **Day 15** Today I have continued learning about OpenWhisk Runtime development.
 I have been focusing trying to understand how the ActionLoops works.

 **Day 16** I have continue learning about ActionLoops in Openwhisk checking the ActionLoop for Go.
-I'm really excited to implement this in Rust.
+I'm really excited to implement this in Rust :grinning:

+**Day 17** I have been working on the Openwhisk runtime implementation for Rust :tada:

+**Day 18** I have continued working onthe runtime implementation :muscle: